 Over the course of this weekend, you will:

-These costs are all-inclusive of transportation, meals, lodging, drinks and facilitated workshops throughout the weekend – a $400 value!
-Financial assistance is available upon request – email beyondthetentDC@gmail.com for more information.
+This cost is all-inclusive of transportation, meals, lodging, and facilitated workshops throughout the weekend.
+Financial assistance is available upon request – email us for more information.

-You can certainly drive on your own.
+GatherDC will be providing the option of group transportation from DC to the retreat center — but you can certainly drive on your own!
+Once you register, we’ll ask for more information on your plans.
 However, we request that you stay for the entirety of the retreat – arriving and departing at the same time as the rest of the participants.
 In order to make this experience fully immersive, we ask that all participants be present, both physically and mentally, throughout the entire weekend.

 This weekend was everything to me.
 The people were all incredible.
 The content was mind blowing to me.
 I have so many more questions than I went in with, which I think was the point.
 I feel wonderfully confused about my Jewish identity and am doing my best to let that feeling sit.
 Now, I’m questioning everything, but not at all questioning that I want to be a Jew.